senthalan2/react-native-patternlock-authentication/README.md

 containerDimension | Number | No | 3 | It Refers the Dimension of the Pattern Dots Array (eg.).
 3 means 3 x 3, 4 means 4 x 4.
 containerWidth | Number | No | Dimensions.get('window').width
 containerHeight | Number | No | (Dimensions.get('window').height)/2
-correctPattern | String | Yes - when confirmPattern and ChangePattern/nNo - when setPattern
-processName | String,
-  isChangePattern | boolean
-  showHintMessage | Boolean
+correctPattern | String | Yes - when confirmPattern and ChangePattern No - when setPattern processName | String, isChangePattern | boolean showHintMessage | Boolean